 If you want to go further, each article can become a cluster node in itself.
 Here, you have the opportunity to provide extremely in-depth content that will likely speak to far narrower user intent.
 It’s like those long-tail keywords sought by a much tighter user segment.

 Ten articles could potentially be supplemented by another 100 content pieces.
 This content hub would add further depth and relevance to your domain.

 As you formulate and execute your plan, keep a content inventory with detailed data about all your articles and what they cover.
 That will help you conduct better cluster analysis.

 Be sure to include items in the planning phase, what is being created and what is published.
 Track the publication date and subject matter for each post.
 This will help organize your content strategy holistically and prevent publishing redundant content.
 You don’t want these superfluous pages competing for the same traffic.

 Some planners use a content server for this purpose, but often, a spreadsheet is enough.
 Keeping this data in a live document will also help you focus your efforts around new important topical clusters for expansion.

 If you’re interested in outsourcing your planning, a document like this dramatically helps when performing a content audit.

-So if you're struggling to establish site authority, step back and take a look at the bigger picture.
+So if you’re struggling to establish site authority, step back and take a look at the bigger picture.
 Stop obsessing about pages and keywords.
 Instead, focus on topic clusters that satisfy search intent.